 The Log Directory contains the ZooKeeper transaction logs.
 Before any update takes place, ZooKeeper ensures that the transaction that represents the update is written to non-volatile storage.
-A new log file is started each time a snapshot is begun.
+A new log file is started when the number of transactions written to the current log file reaches a (variable) threshold.
+The threshold is computed using the same parameter which influences the frequency of snapshotting (see snapCount above).
 The log file's suffix is the first zxid written to that log.